mksalada/aryc/content/_index.md

 ## Contact

-For more information, visit our [Facebook page](https://facebook.com/AdventuReadyYouthClub).
+For more information, visit our [website](https://adventuready.net/contact) or [Facebook page](https://facebook.com/AdventuReadyYouthClub).